Sunil Chhetri: 12 Highlights From Indian Football Captain’s Career

 Chhetri had become the second Indian after former captain Bhaichung Bhutia (104) to have 100 caps, when he played the group match against Kenya on 4 June.

-From starting his pro career with Mohun Bagan to leading the Indian football team, here’s a look at highlights from Sunil Chhetri’s career.
+From starting his pro career with Mohun Bagan to leading the Indian football team, here’s a look at highlights from Sunil Chhetri’s career on his 34th birthday.

 2002: Entering the Big Leagues